FKfarell17108/FKfarell17108/README.md

 ## 💫 About Me

-I am Farell, you can call me FK.
-I am passionate development, especially software/web development, UI/UX design, and server maintenance.
+My name is Farell, but you can call me FK.
+I am very interested in software development, systems, servers, and networks.
+Currently, I am focusing on becoming a software engineer.

 ### 📬 Let's Connect
 - 💌 Email: **farell.kurniawan.id@gmail.com**